HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 • User engagement patterns with directory listings

-• Behavioural signals indicating business credibility
+• Behavioural signals that suggest a business is credible

-Actionable Strategies for Industry
+Actionable strategies for industry

 1. Core directories: Google Business Profile, Apple Maps, Bing Places, and Facebook Business